-Most people qualify for some type of financial help, low-cost or free coverage thanks to new laws and programs, including the American Rescue Plan Act (ARPA) and new Covered Connecticut Program.
+Most people qualify for some type of financial help, low-cost or free coverage thanks to new laws and programs, including the Inflation Reduction Act (IRA) and new Covered Connecticut Program.

 Even people who weren’t eligible in the past may qualify for new financial help.